 FMIG offers a wide a variety of activities for medical students throughout the year.
 These includes hands-on workshops (such as suturing, circumcision, maternity care, sports medicine), lectures (topics have included Family Medicine and Politics, Changes in Health Care Systems, and Residency Interview Preparation) and student social events.

-OHSU FMIG is the recipient of the 2014 Program of Excellence Award from the American Academy of Family Physicians for outstanding leadership and outreach.
+OHSU FMIG is the recipient of the 2014 and 2015 Program of Excellence Award from the American Academy of Family Physicians for outstanding leadership and outreach.